 The applicable law, unless otherwise agreed, is English law, with the English Courts having exclusive jurisdiction in relation to any claim, dispute or difference concerning the service and any matter arising from it.

 Blandy & Blandy LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) (reg no. 520336) and authorised and regulated by the Financial Conduct Authority (reg no. 510051).
-The Solicitors' Code of Conduct, published by the SRA, can be viewed here.
+The SRA Standards & Regulations, including the Code of Conduct for Solicitors and the Code of Conduct for Firms, can be viewed here.

 Terms of business